federicaciuffo/aws-application-networking-k8s/docs/guides/getstarted.md

 **Setup in-cluster service-to-service communications**

 1. AWS Gateway API Controller needs a VPC Lattice Service Network to operate.
-   When `DEFAULT_SERVICE_NETWORK` environment variable is specified, the controller will automatically configure a service network for you.

-  1. Create the Service Network association:

     === "Helm"
         If you installed the controller with `helm`, you can update chart configurations by specifying the `defaultServiceNetwork` variable: